 Pulaski Axe History Video

-This video by the National Interagency Fire Center (one of the federal facilities which oversees wildland firefighting efforts in the western states) has a typical kind of government humor (they “interview” a Pulaski axe).
+This video by the National Interagency Fire Center (one of the federal facilities which oversee wildland firefighting efforts in the western states) has a typical kind of government humor (they “interview” a Pulaski axe).
 But it’s actually a great little mini-documentary about the Pulaski axe and the history and traditions of wildland firefighting.
 The best thing is the genuine footage of firefighters using the axe in action.
 It’s a valuable piece of firefighting history and the Pulaski features prominently.

 The axe bears the name of Ed Pulaski, who led 45 men to shelter down a mine shaft during the catastrophe known as the Big Burn in 1910.
 An area of forest the size of Connecticut burned, and Pulaski invented the tool that bears his name because he saw the need for better firefighting tools.
-It’s an amazing story, and you can read more about it on this US Forest Service page.
+It’s an amazing story; you can read more about it on this US Forest Service page.

 Frequently Asked Questions